 Like many things in Ancient Rome, the Roman celebration morphed into a Christian religious celebration, which later morphed into an official vacation period.
 The Fascist government made it an official holiday for the noble plebian, building seaside resorts with package deals so that every good Italian would have the right to get a break and a good tan.
 You can’t say that Mussolini didn’t know his audience.

 The right to a summer vacation still lingers in the heart of the Italian character.
-These days, Ferragosto is still when everyone goes with their extended family to the beach or some place with a pool.
+These days, Ferragosto in Italy is still when everyone goes with their extended family to the beach or some place with a pool.
 Not that anyone seems to be swimming, it’s more about the tan and the enjoyment of food, in my observation.

 Cities are empty.
 The few Italians left in city centers are those that can’t go, either because they have critical jobs like medics, or because they work in the tourism industry.
 I feel kind of sorry for anyone working right now, they all have a look about them, a feeling of missing out on some party somewhere.
 I know that feeling.
-Beaches are absolutely packed.
+Beaches at Ferragosto are absolutely packed.
 Prices at even modest beach hotels are astronomical, and the traffic to get there is a nightmare.

-I came to Italy during Ferragosto about three years ago with my older son.
+I spent Ferragosto in Italy about three years ago with my older son.
 We started in Sicily, landing in the big city of Catania.
 Usually a bustling city full of life, Catania was an eerie ghost town.
 Not a soul on the streets and all shops closed.
 It was like some kind of war had started and I wasn’t aware.
 Our apartment rental was in Taormina, a beach resort about an hour away.
 When we arrived, I understood immediately where everyone was.
 All people of Europe were there.
 Normally an elegant and peaceful resort, the August crowds streamed through the lanes, just like Main Street in Disneyland, 24 hours a day.
 Prices matched the season as well, with hotels charging about quadruple the June price.

 Join us on an adventure in Sicily!